A-MOMOH/Neural-Network-from-Scratch/README.md

 The scaler is fit only on the training data and then applied to the validation and test sets, preventing information from the validation or test data from influencing preprocessing.

-A fixed random seed of `42` is used to make the experiments reproducible.
+A fixed random seed of `42` is used for reproducibility.

 ---